 Vendor and Licensor Commitments

 The Company has entered into employment agreements with its executive management team consisting of its President and Chief Executive Officer, Chief Medical and Scientific Officer and Chief Financial Officer.
-In accordance with the employment agreements, the total financial obligation the Company has with the named executives approximates $1.5 million.

 General legal matters